imgag/ngs-bits/doc/GSvar/sv_analysis.md

 ### (Re-)start SV analysis

-The SV (re-)analysis can be started by clicking on the 6th button of the GSvar toolbar.
-Here the structural variant calling step has to be selected.
-(For samples which has been mapped with an older megSAP version the mapping step has to be selected, too.)
+The SV (re-)analysis can be started by clicking on the `analysis status` button of the GSvar toolbar.
+In the dialog, the `structural variant calling` step has to be selected.
+(For samples which has been mapped with an older megSAP version the `mapping` step has to repeated too.)
 ![SV reanalysis](sv_reanalysis.png)

 --

 [back to main page](index.md)